-Satisfactory Academic Progress Standards
+Satisfactory Academic Progress Policy

-Federal regulations require that Washington State Community College establish policies to monitor the academic progress of students who apply for and / or receive federal financial aid.
+Federal regulations require that Washington State Community College establish policies to monitor the academic progress of students who apply for and /or receive federal financial aid.
 These standards are designed to ensure that students are making progress toward completion of their program of study.
-The Washington State Community College policy applies to the following financial aid programs:
+The Washington State Community College Policy applies to the following financial aid programs:

 - Federal Pell Grant

-- Federal Supplemental Education Opportunity Grant
+- Supplemental Educational Opportunity Grant

 - Federal Work Study Program

-- Federal Stafford Loan Program (subsidized and unsubsidized)
+- Federal Direct Student Loan Program (subsidized and unsubsidized)

 - Federal Parent PLUS Loan Program

-The review of the student's Satisfactory Academic Progress is based on the entire academic record, including course work taken under the Post Secondary Enrollment Option (PSEO), the Early Enrollment Program (EEP), all transfer credits and developmental coursework.
+The review of the student's Satisfactory Academic Progress is based on the entire academic record, including course work taken under the Post-Secondary Enrollment Option (PSEO), the Early Enrollment Program (EEP), all transfer credit and developmental coursework.
 The federal government requires institutions to monitor the academic progress of non-recipients, also.
 Be aware that your academic progress during any term in which you do not receive financial aid will be a factor in determining your eligibility for aid in subsequent terms.
 Students applying for financial aid must be making satisfactory academic progress as outlined in this policy prior to the initial awarding or certification of financial aid.
 In addition, all transfer credit hours being accepted by Washington State Community College are included in this evaluation for the purposes of calculating the maximum time frame and completion rates.
-Students who have attended other institutions of higher education must submit official copies of their transcripts to the Washington State Community College Records Office for evaluation.
-Official copies are required to review transcripts; unofficial copies will not be accepted.
 Satisfactory Academic Progress will be monitored after each term once grades are posted.
-Being eligible to enroll in classes does not mean the student is maintaining Satisfactory Academic Progress for financial aid.
+Being eligible to enroll in classes does not mean the student is maintaining Satisfactory Academic Progress for Financial Aid.
+It is important to note that Washington State Community College cannot exclude courses in which a student remained past the drop period and earned a grade of "W" from SAP calculations.